ElliottSobek/C-Server-Collection/README.md

 2. Given the C languange is a non object oriented language the use of a true database ORM is not possible.
 An intermediate knowledge if the SQL language is recommended when using the database API.

-3. These servers are custom build from the ground up and as such are not HTTP 1.1 or HTTP 1.0 compliant.
-With this said the servers follow closely HTTP 1.0.
+3. These servers are custom build from the ground up and, as such, are not HTTP 1.1 or HTTP 1.0 compliant.
+With this said, the servers follow closely the HTTP 1.0 specification.

 4. None of the servers are load balancing capable or implement connection timeouts.